Time Reversal and Last Passage Time of Diffusions with Applications to Credit Risk Management: Mathematical Framework

 which means that the insolvency time is the first passage time of Brownian motion with drift $\frac{\nu-r}{\sigma}$ and unit variance parameter to state $c$.
 Consequently, our study about the leverage process $R_t$ can be reduced to the study of the Brownian motion with drift and unit variance parameter:

 on the state space $\mathcal{I}=(c, \infty)$.
 It follows that $y=0$ in our model; however, we continue the discussion for an arbitrary $y$ for the purpose of making general statements.
 We have

 Since the stopping time $T$ is predictable, it is possible and may be a good idea to set a threshold level $R^*$ for the leverage process, so that when it passes this point from above, the firm should prepare and start precautionary measures to avoid possible subsequent insolvency. $R_t=R^*$ means that $X_t=\frac{1}{\sigma}\ln \left(\frac{R^* D_0}{A_0}\right):=\alpha$, and we can again study the passage time to this arbitrary $\alpha\in (c, r)$ for the Brownian motion with drift starting from $y$.

-While we are interested in this specific problem, we rather discuss and prove our results for a generic diffusion $X$.
+We discuss and prove our results for a generic diffusion $X$.
 We wish to stress that our assertions below hold in a general setting and thus are applicable to other problems: the general results are Propositions \ref{prop:1} and \ref{prop:reversal}.
 Hence, the results for our leverage process are derived as their respective Corollaries \ref{coro:1} and \ref{coro:2}.
-In addition, we obtain a representation of the density for the time until default for the leverage process in Proposition \ref{prop:additional}.
+In addition, we obtain a representation of the density for the time until insolvency for the leverage process in Proposition \ref{prop:additional}.
 While we use the same $X$ for general diffusion and the specific leverage process, we have made sure that the reader would not be confused.